This post may contain affiliate links. Please read my disclosure and privacy policy.

 healthy birthday cake ingredients in glass bowls.

-Add the rest of the ingredients into the blender or food processor, and blend again to create a smooth cake batter.
+Add the remaining ingredients to the blender or food processor and blend again to create a smooth batter for the cake.

 cake batter blended together in a blender pitcher.